 » Go to news main

-A Computer Science alumni and PhD student is making waves in her field and advocating for greater representation of women in technology.
+A Computer Science PhD student is making waves in her field and advocating for greater representation of women in technology.

 Bimpe Ayoola's journey began in Nigeria, where she obtained her Bachelor of Computer Science.
 After six years working in the software industry, she decided to pursue a master's degree at Dalhousie University.
 Her love for computers led her to explore computer science as a potential career path.
 Despite warnings that the computer science industry was male-dominated, she decided to pursue a PhD in Computer Science with the Faculty of Computer Science, and she’s glad she did.